UCA email

 • How do I access my UCA email?

-In the box marked ‘Email or phone’ just enter your username (remember your username is number@students.ucreative.ac.uk, not uca), you will then be taken to the Single Sign-on screen where you can enter your password.
+Go to outlook.office.com and in the box marked ‘Email, phone or skype’ just enter your username (remember your username is number@students.ucreative.ac.uk, not uca), you will then be taken to the Single Sign-on screen where you can enter your password.

 • My mailbox is full - what should I do?